jezzsantos/automate/docs/authoring.md

 ## Publishing and deploying toolkits

+!!! abstract "Concept"
-**Concept**: A "Toolkit" is a portable package (single-file) that contains within it a versioned Pattern (with all its assets and its automation).
+A "Toolkit" is a portable package (single-file) that contains within it a versioned Pattern (with all its assets and its automation).
 A Toolkit is used to install a pattern into another codebase, and used to upgrade that pattern when changed later.

 ### Automatic versioning rules for toolkits

+!!! abstract "Concept"
-**Concept**: Every toolkit is "Versioned" with the same version of the pattern.
+Every toolkit is "Versioned" with the same version of the pattern.
 The Pattern is automatically versioned when changes are made to it when it is built into a toolkit.
 Any change to a pattern (after it has been built into a toolkit) is captured as either a "Breaking" change or a "Non-Breaking" change.

 Patterns use a (2-dot) [semantic versioning](https://semver.org/) scheme (i.e. `Major.Minor.Patch`).